NexarDeveloper/nexar-templates/README.md

 If you use Visual Studio, try [Strawberry Shake (preview)](https://marketplace.visualstudio.com/items?itemName=ChilliCream.strawberryshake-visualstudio).

-It is from the same vendor as `StrawberryShake.Tools`.
+It is from the same vendor as `Nitro` and `StrawberryShake.Tools`.
 It understands the client configuration file and schema without additional steps.
 It provides syntax highlighting, schema validation, code completion, tooltips.

 In spite of the preview status, the extension works very well with just a few minor issues.
 One of them: it creates an extra `.graphqlrc.json` file in the